Skip to main contentIBM Quantum Documentation

 Qiskit Runtime local testing mode

 Local testing mode (available with qiskit-ibm-runtime 0.22.0 or later) can be used to help develop and test programs before fine-tuning them and sending them to real quantum hardware.
-After using local testing mode to verify your program, all you need to change is the backend name to run it on an IBM Quantum system.
+After using local testing mode to verify your program, all you need to change is the backend name to run it on a QPU.

-To use local testing mode, specify one of the fake backends from qiskit_ibm_runtime.fake_provider or specify a Qiskit Aer backend when instantiating a primitive or a session.
+To use local testing mode, specify one of the fake backends from qiskit_ibm_runtime.fake_provider or specify a Qiskit Aer backend when instantiating a Qiskit Runtime primitive or a session.

 • Aer simulator: Simulators from Qiskit Aer provide higher-performance simulation that can handle larger circuits and custom noise models.
 It also supports Clifford simulation mode, which can efficiently simulate Clifford circuits with a large number of qubits.